bahmanang/bahmanang.github.io/_pages/publications.md

   {% include archive-single.html %}
 {% endfor %} -->

+*  [_"Optimal Investment and Consumption under a Habit-Formation Constraint,"_](https://arxiv.org/abs/2102.03414) with Erhan Bayraktar and Virginia Young, to appear in _SIAM Journal on Financial Mathematics_.

 7\. [_"Optimal Trading of a Basket of Futures Contracts,"_](http://arxiv.org/abs/1910.04943) with Tim Leung, _Annals of Finance_, 16(2):253–280, 2020.

 6\. [_"Predictable forward utility: the binomial case,"_](http://arxiv.org/abs/1611.04494) with Thaleia Zariphopoulou and Xun Yu Zhou, _SIAM Journal on Control and Optimization_, 58(1):327–347, 2020.